albertoastroc/Blackjack/README.md

 # Blackjack by Alberto Castro

-## Project needs OpeaAI api key to make use of bots, uses GPT-3.5 Turbo, bots can be toggled off in main menu.
+## Project needs OpeaAI api key set as an environment variable to make use of bots, uses GPT-3.5 Turbo, bots can be toggled off in main menu.

 ## Brainstorming